 Indeed, personal data must be considered as confidential data and sometimes as sensitive data (e.g. payment card information, special categories of data (sexual orientation, race etc.) given the risk taken if it were lost.

-Depending on the amount of data, their sensitivity etc. appropiate security measure should be implemented in order to keep the data secure.
+Depending on the amount of data, their sensitivity etc. appropriate security measures should be implemented in order to keep the data secure.

-If data were lost, controller must be able to demonstrate it had taken appropriate security measures ortherwise it may be subject to very high fine (up to 4% of the annual global turnover).
+If data were lost, controllers must be able to demonstrate it had taken appropriate security measures or otherwise it may be fined by the authority (up to 4% of the annual global turnover).

-Security attack being one of the biggest threat today, it is more and more difficult to ensure data will be kept confidential.
-Therefore it is at least expected the controller has made the right things.
-Unfortunately no security measure is perfect.
+Security attack being one of the biggest threat today, it is more and more difficult to ensure personal data will be kept confidential.
+Therefore it is at least expected the controller has implemented security measure proportionate to the risks.

-The privacy principles have not changed with the new data protection regulation but any data controller must now be able to demonstrate it complies with each of them.
-This is a new principle brought by the GDPR, accountability principle, which may be complied with thanks to adequate policies and procedure.
+The privacy principles set out above have not changed with the new data protection regulation but controllers must now be able to demonstrate its processing activities comply with each of them.
+This is the principle of accountability.
+Implementing appropriate policies and procedures will help comply with this new obligation.